- About us

 EULITA, the European Legal Interpreters and Translators Association, was founded in Antwerp, Belgium, on 26 November 2009.
 This international not-for-profit association (aisbl) was established under the Criminal Justice Programme of the Directorate-General Justice, Freedom, Security of the European Commission (project number JLS/2007/JPEN/249).
-A two-day conference on “Aspects of Legal Interpreting and Translation”, attended by close to 300 participants from more than 30 countries, accompanied the official launch of EULITA at the Antwerp Court of First Instance.
+A two-day conference on “Aspects of Legal Interpreting and Translation” accompanied the official launch of EULITA at the Antwerp Court of First Instance.

 EULITA especially aims to promote cooperation and best practices in working arrangements with the legal services and legal professions.
-The Directive on the Right to Interpretation and Translation in Criminal Proceedings (OJ L 280/1 – see LIT materials/EU documents) was formally adopted on 26 October 2010 and had to be transposed by EU Member States by 27 October 2013.
+The Directive on the Right to Interpretation and Translation in Criminal Proceedings (OJ L 280/1 – see LIT materials / Relevant documents) was formally adopted on 26 October 2010 and had to be transposed by EU Member States by 27 October 2013.
 In the course of four regional workshops, held with EU funding under the TRAFUT (Training for the Future) project, EULITA presented the views of legal interpreters and translators on the various articles of the Directive to judicial stakeholders from EU member states.
-(For details of the project please click on TRAFUT in the left-hand margin).
+(Details of the project can be found at TRAFUT in the left-hand margin).

-QUALETRA (Quality in Legal Translation) is the other project with EU funding that is based on Directive 2010/64 EU.
-It primarily focuses on the “essential documents” and the European Arrest Warrant (EAW).
-Please refer to the section on QUALETRA in the left-hand margin for more information about QUALETRA and the final conference in Antwerp on 16 October 2014.
+QUALETRA (Quality in Legal Translation) was the other project with EU funding that was based on Directive 2010/64/EU.
+It primarily focused on the “essential documents” and the European Arrest Warrant (EAW).
+Please refer to the section on QUALETRA in the left-hand margin for more information about QUALETRA.

 Liese Katschinka, President of EULITA